Hardyston Township, New Jersey: Education

 Hardyston Middle School with 274 students in grades 6–8.

 For ninth through twelfth grades, public school students attend Wallkill Valley Regional High School which also serves students from Franklin Borough, Hamburg Borough and Ogdensburg Borough, and is part of the Wallkill Valley Regional High School District.
 As of the 2020–21 school year, the high school had an enrollment of 590 students and 52.2 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.3:1.
 Seats on the high school district's nine-member board of education are allocated based on the populations of the constituent municipalities, with four seats assigned to Hardyston Township.

 Transportation

 As of May 2010, the township had a total of 63.53 mi of roadways, of which 44.23 mi were maintained by the municipality, 8.71 mi by Sussex County and 10.59 mi by the New Jersey Department of Transportation.

-New Jersey Route 23 and New Jersey Route 94 are the main highways serving Hardyston Township.
+Route 23 and Route 94 are the main highways serving Hardyston Township.
 County Route 515 and County Route 517 also traverse the township.